 The EU provides funding for a range of projects and programmes.
-It applies strict rules to ensure tight control over how funds are used and that the money is spent in a transparent, accountable manner.
+It applies strict rules, for tight control over how funds are used and to ensure money is spent in a transparent, accountable manner.

 EU funding comes in many different forms:

-- subsidies managed by national and regional authorities
+- subsidies managed by national or regional authorities

 - loans, guarantees and equity as forms of financial assistance to support EU policies and programmes

-- prizes to winners of Horizon 2020 contests.
+- prizes for winners of Horizon Europe contests.

 Management of EU funding